chockenberry2011/BuildermentCalculator/README.md

 ## Disclaimer

 Not affiliated with Builderment or its developers.
-Game data is based on the Builderment game.
+Game data and formulas are based on the current version of Builderment and may become outdated as the game is updated.
+Always verify results against your in-game experience.